 Because idea generation happens all the time, not just during structured moments, the interface allows new ideas to be added anywhere at any time, even on the go.
 Five main “task-modules” have been identified to simplify the idea development process.
 Collectively these modules guide users from needfinding to communication, allowing them to sort and organize their ideas whenever and however they please.
 Because the system is open source, new modules can be developed by the community to enhance the workflow and usability of the system.
 In time, the Creativity Kernel aims to become the “Wikipedia” for collaborative design, transforming the simple act of learning about design into powerful networked innovation by providing intuitive software and guidance from the community of users.

 We’re always interested in connecting with people who would like to help out with the Creativity Kernel.
-If you’re technically inclined and would like to be involved, send us a message!
+If you’re a designer or technically inclined and would like to be involved, send us a message!